Desbeers/Kodio/README.md

 ### Bugs, bugs, bugs!

 Yes, I know. **Kodio** is a bit buggy and always will be.
-Learning everyday something new and Kodio will always be work in progress.
+Learning everyday something new and **Kodio** will always be work in progress.
 Part of the hobby!
 It is not my job.
 Not even close; I'm actually a seaman with a lot of free time, haha!

 ## Dependencies

 **Kodio** depends on the following Swift Package that is also in my GitHub account:

 - [SwiftlyKodiAPI](https://github.com/Desbeers/swiftlykodiapi/).
 The Swift API to talk to Kodio.

+## Code documentation

+The source code of **Kodio** is well [documented](https://desbeers.github.io/Kodio/).

 ## How to compile